electrified/rc2014-82c55-ide/README.md

 ![Picture of the board](./board_r2.jpg?raw=true)

 ## The board
 This is a 82c55 based IDE interface for the RC2014 Z80 8-bit computer.
-IDE uses a 16 bit data bus, so you need some kind of parallel interface to connect to an 8 bit computer.
+IDE uses a 16 bit data bus, so a parallel interface IC is needed to connect one to an 8 bit computer.
-Uses the same pin mapping as the ECB Disk IO v3 and design heavily cribbed from that. (https://www.retrobrewcomputers.org/lib/exe/fetch.php?media=boards:ecb:diskio-v3:ecb_diskio_v3_-_schematics_-_color_1.0.pdf)
+This adapter uses the same pin mapping as the ECB Disk IO v3 and the design is heavily based on that. (https://www.retrobrewcomputers.org/lib/exe/fetch.php?media=boards:ecb:diskio-v3:ecb_diskio_v3_-_schematics_-_color_1.0.pdf)

 ## What can you use this for?

-* Connecting an IDE hard drive to your RC2014 ;) and using it in RomWBW or in C programs built with z88dk.
+* Connecting an IDE hard drive to your RC2014 and using it in RomWBW, CP/M-IDE or in C programs built with z88dk.

 ## Features